mliszcz/msc-thesis/presentations/defense/defense.md

 * Built on top of **CORBA** with bindings for C++, Java and Python,

-* *Device* in TANGO is represented a remote object that has:
+* *Device* in TANGO is represented as a remote object that has:

     * attributes - *fields*, parameters of the device,
     * commands - *methods*, actions that device can perform,